-Infe (se Information provided 1. formation required to be provided under the Standards for Registered ng Organisations (RTOs) 2015 that relates to ensuring each learner is orly informed and protected.
-2. The tu uition fees for the approved course.
-3. Any fe ees other than tuition fees that are payable for the course.
+Info Information provided ☑ 1.
+All info Training prope 2.
+The tu ition fees for the approved course.
+3. Any fe es other than tuition fees that are payable for the course.
 4. The st udent's options for paying tuition fees, including: (i) payment by the student as fees become due, and (ii) a VET Student Loan.
-5. Inforr nation about VET Student Loans, including that: (i) it is a loan from the Commonwealth, and (ii) the loan will remain a personal debt until it is repaid to the Commonwealth, and (iii) the loan may, until the debt is repaid, reduce a student's take-home (after-tax) wage or salary and may reduce the student's borrowing capacity, and (iv) a student may wish to seek independent financial advice before applying for a loan.
-6. riteria for being an eligible student for a VET Student Loan (see ns 9 - 12 of the Act).
-7. The a pplication process for a VET Student Loan (see section 17 of the Act).
-8. 9.
-The maximum amount of a VET Student Loan that may be available for the course, and an explanation that the amount of the loan cannot be greater than the student's remaining HELP balance.
-10 10.
-The total VET Student Loan debt (VETSL debt) a student may incur if the student receives the maximum VET Student Loan referred to in paragraph 9 above (including specifying the loan fee if applicable to the student).
-11 specif planation that the tuition fees will be reasonably apportioned across a ied number of sequential fee periods and that each fee period will in at least one census day.
+5. Inform nation about VET Student Loans, including that: (i) it is a loan from the Commonwealth, and (ii) the loan will remain a personal debt until it is repaid to the Commonwealth, and (iii) the loan may, until the debt is repaid, reduce a student's take-home (after-tax) wage or salary and may reduce the student's borrowing capacity, and (iv) a student may wish to seek independent financial advice before applying for a loan.
+6. iteria for being an eligible student for a VET Student Loan (see ns 9 - 12 of the Act).
+7. The ap oplication process for a VET Student Loan (see section 17 of the Act).
+8. comm planation that the student may be required during the course to unicate his or her agreement that the Secretary continue to use the VET nt Loan to pay tuition fees for the course (student progression and ement requirements).
+9. course aximum amount of a VET Student Loan that may be available for the e, and an explanation that the amount of the loan cannot be greater than udent's remaining HELP balance.
+10 stude rtal VET Student Loan debt (VETSL debt) a student may incur if the nt receives the maximum VET Student Loan referred to in paragraph 9 (including specifying the loan fee if applicable to the student).
+11 specif planation that the tuition fees will be reasonably apportioned across a lied number of sequential fee periods and that each fee period will n at least one census day.

-Information required to be provided prior to enrolment (see section 98 of the Rules) Information provided ☑ 12.
+Inform (see se Information provided ☑ 12.
+Inf 12.
 Information about census days, including: (i) the meaning of a census day (see subsection 58(3) of the Act), and (ii) that a student may cancel the student's enrolment in the course or part of the course using the provider's procedure for withdrawal, and (iii) if a student withdraws on or before the census day for a course or part of a course, the student will not incur a VETSL debt for the course or part of the course and will receive a refund for any tuition fees already paid for the course or part of the course.
-13. How to access the following on the approved course provider's website: (i) the tuition fees for the course (ii) the census days for the course (iii) the provider's procedures for withdrawal from the course and cancellation of enrolment (iv) other procedures the provider is required to have under the Rules.
-14. Advice that it is important for an enrolled student to notify the provider of any change of contact details.
-15. Advice that the department will contact the student to verify the student's enrolment in the course.
+13. Ho ow to access the following on the approved course provider's website: (i) the tuition fees for the course (ii) the census days for the course (iii) the provider's procedures for withdrawal from the course and cancellation of enrolment (iv) other procedures the provider is required to have under the Rules.
+14. Advice that it is important for an enrolled student to notify the provider of any change of contact details. vice that the department will contact the student to verify the student's rolment in the course.